 I returned home to Haringey at the end of 2013.
 I joined another international law firm in the City of London called Clyde & Co where I specialised in international arbitration.

 I took over as chair of Tottenham Green Branch Labour Party in 2016.
-It is where I have made my home with my wife and two children.
+It is where I have made my home with my wife and our two children.
 My wife works as a doctor at North Middlesex Hospital.

 They say law and politics go hand in hand.
 As a lawyer and a campaigner, my mission is to help people improve their lives.
 London gave me incredible opportunities to be what I am today and I try to give something back every day.
-I am on the committee of my local mosque; chair of Global Citizens, a charity which delivers poverty relief projects in developing countries and I mentor young professionals.